geobricks/pgeorest/docs/apache_falsk_configuration.md

 WSGI Configuration
 ========
-Create file *pgeo.wsgi* in the */var/www/public_html/wsgi* folder if the application is deployed as a packed write in the file:
+Create file *pgeo.wsgi* in the */var/www/public_html/wsgi* folder if the application is deployed as a package, write in the file:
 ```python
 from pgeorest.pgeorest_main import app as application
 ```